jinwei-lin/vec/README.md

 Memory space of the element to be added should be dynamically allocated.

 If the vector is full, it is automatically expanded.
-Expand factor `VCTR_EXPN_FAC` can be modified in source file *vec.c*.
+Expand factor `VEC_EXPN_FAC` can be modified in source file *vec.c*.

 ```
 void vec_fnl(struct vec *vec);